heron2014/learn-redux/README.md

 Reducers are **pure functions**.
 - output is the same as input (predictable)
-- no side effects, can't pass any values from outside the function etc..
+- no side effects
-- no sync methods, callbacks., promises etc
+- no sync methods, callbacks, promises etc

 ```js